-Content includes instruction and practice in clarity of oral expression, logical reasoning, and proper organization of material.
+Content in this elective course allows students to include instruction and practice in clarity of oral expression, logical reasoning, and proper organization of material.
 The student will learn to prepare speeches to inform, convince, persuade, demonstrate and entertain.

 PUBLIC SPEAKING II (5860A, 5860B), Grades 9-12, 1st or 2nd Sem., One-half Credit.
-Prerequisite: Public Speaking I

-In Public Speaking II, students will refine oral interpretation skills, expand persuasive speaking skills, perform impromptu speeches, deliver special occasion speeches, and develop expertise in at least one major speech category.
+Prerequisite: Public Speaking I In Public Speaking II, this elective course will allow students to refine oral interpretation skills, expand persuasive speaking skills, perform impromptu speeches, deliver special occasion speeches, and develop expertise in at least one major speech category.